-We, together with Alvogen, Menarini, Metuchen and any potential future collaborators in certain territories, intend to market Qsymia and STENDRA/SPEDRA outside the U.S., which will subject us to risks related to conducting business internationally.
+We, together with Alvogen, Menarini, Metuchen, Janssen and any potential future collaborators in certain territories, intend to market Qsymia, PANCREAZE/PANCREASE and STENDRA/SPEDRA outside the U.S., which will subject us to risks related to conducting business internationally.

-We, through Alvogen, Menarini, Metuchen and any potential future collaborators in certain territories, intend to manufacture, market, and distribute Qsymia and STENDRA/SPEDRA outside the U.S. We expect that we will be subject to additional risks related to conducting business internationally, including:
+We, through Alvogen, Menarini, Metuchen and any potential future collaborators in certain territories, intend to manufacture, market, and distribute Qsymia, PANCREAZE/PANCREASE and STENDRA/SPEDRA outside the U.S. Also, on an interim basis, we have agreements with affiliates of Janssen for the commercialization of PANCREASE MT in Canada.
+We expect that we will be subject to additional risks related to conducting business internationally, including:

-- · different regulatory requirements for drug approvals in foreign countries; - · differing U.S. and foreign drug import and export rules; - · reduced protection for intellectual property rights in some foreign countries; - · unexpected changes in tariffs, trade barriers and regulatory requirements; - · different reimbursement systems; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incidental to doing business in another country; - · workforce uncertainty in countries where labor unrest is more common than in the U.S.; - · production shortages resulting from events affecting raw material supply or manufacturing capabilities abroad; - · potential liability resulting from development work conducted by these distributors; and - · business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters.
+- · different regulatory requirements for drug approvals in foreign countries; - · differing U.S. and foreign drug import and export rules; - · reduced protection for intellectual property rights in some foreign countries; - · unexpected changes in tariffs, trade barriers and regulatory requirements; - · different reimbursement systems; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - · foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incidental to doing business in another country; - · workforce uncertainty in countries where labor unrest is more common than in the U.S.;

+- · production shortages resulting from events affecting raw material supply or manufacturing capabilities abroad; - potential liability resulting from development work conducted by these distributors; and - · business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters.

-We have significant inventories on hand and, for the year ended December 31, 2015, we recorded inventory impairment and commitment fees totaling \$29.5 million, primarily to write off excess inventory related to Qsymia.
+We have significant inventories on hand, and, in 2015, we recorded inventory impairment and commitment fees totaling \$29.5 million, primarily to write off excess inventory related to Qsymia.